Oneo64/Starlattice/LocationsAndOrganisations/KagalarianEmpire.md

  - **Improper Weapon Building:** It is a crime to build plasmatic weapons that do not have a cooling system, or with a cooling system that cannot keep the weapon under 250 °C. Plasmatic weapons that don't have these requirements could overheat to the point that they either melt or become very hazardous.

 ## Military
-The Kagalarian Empire has about 8 billion troops, having around 600 million on each planet.
-Each troop are trained for about a month before they become eligible for deployment, but will continue training after the month.
-Pistols are trained to be shot with one hand and their torso turned sideways.
-Their space fleet consists of 130 battleships, a thousand carriers, four thousand destroyers, and three hundred thousand spacefighters.

-Military ranks are from highest to lowest: Emperor, High Commander, Commander, Captain, and Infantry.
+The Kagalarian Empire has about 8 billion troops, with around 600 million on each planet.
+Each troop are trained for about a month before they become eligible for deployment, and will continue training after the month.
+Military ranks, from highest to lowest, are: Emperor, High Commander, Commander, Captain, and Infantry.

-A captain controls 4 infantry, and one captain and 4 infantry make a squad.

-A commander can give orders to 4 captains; however, a commander usually doesn't participate in the frontlines.
-A commander would usually be assigned an exploration, scouting, escorting, or stealth mission, with an assigned traveller ship and a small crew of operators.

-A high commander is in command of a battleship.
-Each high commander controls a crew of commanders.

-A space fleet usually consists of one battleship, flanked by 4 capital ships, each flanked by 4 destroyers (making 16 destroyers in total).
+The army is split into legions.
+A legion is a group of 64 squadrons.
+Each squadron has 4 squads, led by a commander.
+A squad has one captain and three infantrymen.
+From this model, a legion would have a total of 1024 soldiers, and a squadron would have 16 soldiers.
+Each military base would have its own legion, while some larger "central" bases have two to three legions.

+The army sends individual squadrons to combat locations.
+From there, each squad of the squadron plans its own miniature mission to work towards the main mission of its squadron.

+Commanders and high commanders are assigned to either a ship or a squadron.

+In the space navy, each battleship is in control of one captain (who has the rank of high commander).
+Several commanders are under the captain's command, who also take the head position of a specific branch on the ship.
+A space fleet usually consists of one battleship, flanked by 12 destroyers and 4 carriers.

+Their entire space navy consists of 130 battleships, 1000 carriers, 4000 destroyers, and 300,000 spacefighters.

 #### Cloning technology
 The Kagalarian Empire has heavily utilized cloning technology to create a sizable portion of its army.
 The Kagalarian Army consists of 13% clones of humans; the rest are non-clones.

 To prevent clones from betraying allies or freaking out upon creation, they have been biologically preprogrammed (rewiring brain cells) before being awakened from their initial coma.

+Clones can only be infantry.

 #### Main base
 The Kagalarian main base is built on a hill, surrounded by snowy coniferous forests.
 The entrance is built on its side, and it reaches down into the earth.
 There are 6 floors in the main Kagalarian base, each floor being about 10 meters in height, and 400 meters in width and length.
 On the hill, there are 4 APMT systems and 8 anti-spacefighter repeaters.
 The entrance has a large 10x30 meter gate, and to its right, there is a smaller door.